 (n.)
 A competitive natured individual who has unknowingly trained for entrepreneurship all of their life.

-Now into simple terms; Somebody who is currently, or previously was an athlete, and is also an entrepreneur owning their own company/s based off of principles they learned through athletics.
+Now into simple terms; Somebody who is currently, or previously was an athlete, and is also an entrepreneur running their own company/s based off of principles they learned through athletics.

 success at success